 There has been only one other gem mined that is the same size and color.

-The Wittelsbach-Graff
+The Royal Wittelsbach-Graff

 Another deep blue gem at 31.06 carats, the Wittelsbach-Graff is thought to be the sister stone of the Hope Diamond.
 This stone was around European royalty and disappeared a few times since its existence, to then being cut and polished to express its ultimate beauty.
 Afterward, the Gemological Institute of America changed the rating from fancy grayish-blue to fancy deep blue.